Why is branding so important?

 But reality doesn’t matter as much as perception does when it comes to companies.
 And because every company builds a public image automatically – just through advertisements and interactions with customers – it makes sense to take control of your image and translate that into the creation of a recognizable, likeable, brand.

 Branding is important because it gives customers an image, a mental and emotional response with which they associate a company.
 What should customers think and feel when they hear a company’s name?
-Building that kind of connection, beyond simply need and wish fulfillment, is what makes a company valuable to a particular target market.
+Working with branding specialists to build that kind of connection, beyond simply need and wish fulfillment, is what makes a company valuable to a particular target market.

 For a tangible example, look at the dollar.
 In its truest form, it is just green ink on paper.
 In and of itself, it does not have value.
 The branding of this piece of paper, the value it is given by perception is what makes it a vitally important part of the economy.
 This is not an extreme example, it is an example of the most effective branding campaign in the world: paper money.
 Especially now that, at least in the United States, money is no longer backed with precious metal, it really is a piece of paper, printed with ink.
 But in its essence, it is legal tender.
 It has all the hallmarks of branding: testimonial (from the treasurer and the President), a user’s guide, and even an emotional connection (“In God We Trust”).